Table of Contents

-There are many circumstances where it’s really great to display the output of a test while a test is running, and not wait until the end.
+There are many circumstances where it’s really great to display the print statements and logging from a test while a test is running, and not wait until the end.

 That’s a good thing perhaps most of the time.